DFE-Digital/get-help-with-tech/app/views/devices_guidance/about_the_offer.md

 ## Ordering devices for schools, colleges, academy trusts and local authorities from September 2020

-In the event of a disruption to face-to-face education at schools or colleges due to coronavirus (COVID-19), DfE can provide support to help disadvantaged children and young people who are otherwise unable to access remote education.
+DfE is providing support to help disadvantaged children and young people who are otherwise unable to access remote education.

 Examples of this include disadvantaged children: